 - Take a seat straight.
 Inhale deeply and extend the backbone.
 Preserve the back and spine straight.
 Now loosen up and breathe normally.

-- The arms may be placed at the knees or it is able to assume a prayer position or Namaskara role with the two arms together.
+- The arms may be placed at the knees or it can assume a prayer position or Namaskara role with the two arms together.

 - That is the very last function. remain for as long as you’re comfortable.

-- There are numerous versions that use this because of the base position.
+- Numerous versions use this because of the base position.
 For an instance, bending ahead and setting the hands on the floor is one such version used for stretching the hip muscles.
 It’s far utilized by practitioners to create bendy hip and groin muscle tissues.

 Benefits of Agnistambhasana (Fire Log Pose)